Back to School

 Nothing gets people moving (and out of bed) like blasting some upbeat music, especially if it’s something you can sing or dance to.
 You could go with a children’s song like Cocomelon’s “First Day of School” or some thematic oldies like Chuck Berry’s “School Days.”

-In traditional German culture, children are given a Schultüte, a paper cone filled with treats like candy, to mark their first day at school.
+In traditional German culture, children are given a SchultĂŒte, a paper cone filled with treats like candy, to mark their first day at school.
 While you probably don’t want your kids pumping themselves full of sugar first thing in the morning, including something a little indulgent in their breakfast will make it feel like a mini holiday.
 You could try a new recipe like egg muffin cups or banana bread baked oatmeal, or put a spin on a classic by forming their initials in chocolate chips in a pancake.

 My kindergarten teacher had the cutest tradition of keeping a “Warm Fuzzy Jar” filled with those puff balls you get at craft stores with googly eyes glued on them.
 Whenever a student did something kind, she added a “Warm Fuzzy” to the jar.
-While you might not want to do something that elaborate, just asking kids to do something nice for someone else, like sharing a snack or inviting someone who is alone to their table, reminds them that they’re capable of impacting other peoples’ feelings in a positive way, which can be an empowering realization.
+While you might not want to do something that elaborate, just asking kids to do something nice for someone else, like sharing a snack or inviting someone who is sitting alone to join their table, reminds them that they’re capable of impacting other peoples’ feelings in a positive way, which can be an empowering realization.
 It’s also a distraction from their own anxieties.
 You can let them know you’ll be excited to hear about what they did when you see them after school.

 If you didn’t have the energy to do anything festive the night before or the morning of school, you could still make it a special night after their first day.
 Have a pizza party, go out for ice cream, talk about the highs and lows of the day, and give your kids (and yourself!) a big metaphorical gold star for making it through a big day and kicking off a new year.